RustamhH/Reel-Jet-2/README.md

 ![Alt text](SupportImages/image-18.png)

-You can change program language from RegistrationPages and settings between azerbaijani and english.
+You can change program language from Registration Pages and Settings between azerbaijani and english.

 ![Alt text](SupportImages/image-19.png)

-You can delete cache datas and logout.
+You can delete cache datas and also log out.
 Deleting cache datas delete your historylists from web and block recommendations.
 Deleting cache datas can give you big amount of empty disk space (50-70)mb.

 ![Alt text](SupportImages/image-20.png)